Abolition of monarchy: Commonwealth of Nations

 Many monarchies were abolished in the middle of the 20th century or later as part of the process of decolonization.
-The monarchies of India, Ghana, Nigeria, Kenya, Tanganyika, Uganda, Guyana, and Malawi were abolished shortly after they became independent of the United Kingdom, while remaining within the Commonwealth.
+This included several Commonwealth realms, which were sovereign states in personal union with the monarchy of the United Kingdom.

 The monarchy of Ireland was not abolished following the Irish war of independence in the 1920s.
-The Irish Free State was nominally a monarchy but transitioned towards more and more republican forms of government throughout its existence.
+The Irish Free State was created as a separate state from the United Kingdom; it was nominally a monarchy but transitioned towards a more republican form of government throughout its existence.
 The Irish Constitution that came into force in 1937 left the question of Republic or monarchy vague, but established a President of Ireland, an office usually absent in monarchies.
 The monarchy was officially abolished by the Republic of Ireland Act of 1948, which came into force in 1949.

-Some Commonwealth realms waited a little longer before abolishing their monarchies: Pakistan became a republic in 1956 and South Africa in 1961.
-Gambia abolished its monarchy in 1970 after a referendum in favour, while Sierra Leone became a republic in 1971, as did Sri Lanka in 1972, Malta in 1974, Trinidad and Tobago in 1976, and Fiji became a republic in 1987, thanks to two military coups by Sitiveni Rabuka.
+The monarchies of India, Ghana, Nigeria, Kenya, Tanganyika, Uganda, Guyana, and Malawi were abolished shortly after they became independent of the United Kingdom, whilst remaining within the Commonwealth.
+Others waited longer before abolishing their monarchies, such as Pakistan, South Africa, The Gambia, Sierra Leone, Malta, Trinidad and Tobago, and Mauritius.
 The latest country to become a republic within the Commonwealth was Barbados in 2021.

 With the exceptions of Ireland and India, in each case the deposed monarch was Elizabeth II.
+Most realms which abolished their monarchy did so by declaring a new constitution or amending it to remove references to the Crown, with the exception of Fiji, whose monarchy was abolished in 1987 following a series of coups d'état.